module Printexc: sig .. end

 is attached to the thread that saw it raised, rather than to the exception

 itself.
-Practically, it means that the code related to fn
+Practically, it means that the code related to fn should not use

 the backtrace if it has itself raised an exception before.